Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 **Objective:** To practice using command-line arguments in Python and apply conditional logic to process user input.

 **Instructions**
-- Open lab2e.py and ensure the comment section is completed
+- Open lab2e.py and ensure the comment section is completed.
 - This script requires exactly two arguments after the script name: a name and an age.
 - Create a variable name and assign it sys.argv[1].
 - Create a variable age and assign it sys.argv[2].